andrevidela/Research-report/Week1October2019.md

 - deploy infrastructure for benchmarking + see with CI
 - 2 approachs: convert programs from non linerat to linears. or design a new implementation with linear and see what happens.

+### delayed

+- find an adapt haskell examples

+## 03

+- [ ] find an adapt haskell examples
+- [ ] write a script that measures compilation time
+- [ ] write a script that measures run time
+- [ ] ask anton about access to arcaea again